 The courts have found that there was no intent to rob when:

 - The defendant did not admit to it or did not utter words to that effect

 - The defendant did not search the alleged victim or the alleged victim’s premises for any item of value allegedly stolen

 - There was no actual attempt to remove anything from the alleged scene of the encounter

 Even when you feel that the evidence against you is strong, it’s absolutely important to talk to an experienced criminal defense attorney about your case before making any admissions or statements to police or to government attorneys.
-Your attorney can review and analyze the circumstances of your case, determine whether prosecution has sufficient evidence of all the elements of robbery, and create a solid criminal defense strategy for you.
+Your attorney can review and analyze the circumstances of your case, determine whether the prosecution has sufficient evidence of all the elements of robbery, and create a solid criminal defense strategy for you.

 In Washington, D.C., the law offices of Lotze Mosley, LLP have years of proven experience, aggressively defending clients since 1993.
 We work very hard by analyzing every case, weighing the evidence against our clients, and setting up the appropriate defenses to achieve favorable outcomes for our clients.
-We handle criminal defenses for robbery cases, gun crimes, white collar crimes, violent crimes, sex crimes, and DUI offenses.
+We handle criminal defenses for robbery cases, gun crimes, white-collar crimes, violent crimes, sex crimes, and DUI offenses.

 You are invited to call us today at 202-393-0535 to schedule a consultation to discuss your case with one of our friendly attorneys.